gina-alaska/sandy-utils/README.md

 processing bits attached to the sandy (and other) data processing streams.

-This toolset is intented to provide a (fairly) uniform interface for processing GINA's NRT data.
+This toolset is intended to provide a (fairly) uniform interface for processing GINA's NRT data.

 basic structure (ruby gem style):
 * sandy-utils